2002 Mustang Custom Sound System Install

 The mounts for the MOMO tweeters are real works of art.
 The Mustang's stock MACH-460 system already had tweeters in the sail panels of the door, but Warren discarded these in favor of new, hand-built enclosures.
 Starting with a base layer of birch, successive layers of fiberglass were built up into the proper shape, covered with black vinyl and installed in the factory location.
 The tweeters mount in perfectly and are at an ideal height for accurate stereo imaging.
 Very slick!

-Warren chose a simple square box shape for the sub boxes strong and easy to build.
+Warren chose a simple square shape for the sub boxes — strong and easy to build.
 The boxes are made from 3/4" birch sheets held together with 2-1/2" wood screws and wood glue.
-Although boxes are usually made from MDF, Warren found the birch to be very strong and dense, so box vibration wasn't a problem.
-Following Kicker's recommendations each box is stuffed with a half pound of Polyfill.
+Boxes are usually made from MDF, but Warren found the birch to be very strong and dense, so box vibration wasn't a problem.
+Following Kicker's recommendations, each box is stuffed with a half pound of Polyfill.

 After the boxes were covered with 1/2" of foam padding the vinyl covering was laid over the padding.
 The boxes really stand out in the yellow vinyl covering (from Select Products) which Warren chose to match the Mustang's exterior as closely as possible.

 To contrast the yellow, Warren constructed a sleek black vinyl covered panel to hold the StreetWires distribution block between the sub boxes.
 It's a smooth look!